Is it a Polymnia or a Smallanthus? Botanists took some 70 years to make up their minds. Let’s call it Yacon like the natives.

 Whether a Polymnia or a Smallanthus sonchifolius make more sense.
 It means like a sow thistle.
 In practical terms that usually translates into meaning the leaf has no stem and attaches directly to the main stem of the plant, often nearly wrapping around it.
 Emilia sonchifolia, another edible, was so named for the same reason.
 An older name for Yacon, Polymnia edulis (Edible Goddess) is sometimes still seen.

 Yacon (yah-KON) also Llacon, Strawberry Jicama, Bolivian Sunroot, Ground Pear, and Apple of the Earth, grows wild in areas of South America.
 They can be eaten raw, cooked or pickled.
 The flavor is between an apple and a pear.
-Very tolerant of sun and drought they are often “cure” for a week or two before eating, as one does with sweet potatoes.
+Very tolerant of sun and drought they are often “cured” for a week or two before eating, as one does with sweet potatoes.
 You can, however, eat them immediately out of the ground.
 “Curing” activates an enzyme process which increases sweetness significantly.
 Specifically prebiotic oligofructans (indigestible sugars) are converted into fructose, glucose, and sucrose.
+This would mean right out of the ground they would feed your gut bacteria.
+Once cured the roots has more available sugars.

 About the only drawback to the plant is it needs about 200 frost-free days to complete its annual cycle thus it has been imported to other warm areas of the world.
 In areas with shorter growing seasons they can be started inside indoors.
 A common grocery store item in New Zealand it has also been actively cultivated in Japan, Korea, Taiwan, the Czech Republic, Germany, French, Russian, Estonia, the United States, China, where it is called Snow Lotus Root, and Italy where it is used to make alcohol and inulin.
 Depending upon the variety the roots can be white, crystal white, violet, orange or yellow.
 The white fleshed ones are not as sweet as the others.